hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a.md

 Configuration: asc0=0 115200 8-N-1

-{% include alert.html content="Try PIN 10 or other GND PINs if it doesn't work with 14." alert="Note"  icon="svg-warning" color="yellow" %}
+{% include alert.html content="Try PIN 10 or other GND PINs if the connection doesn't work by using PIN 14." alert="Note"  icon="svg-warning" color="yellow" %}

-{% include alert.html content="Some USB TTL adapters label TX and RX pins the other way around: try to swap them if it doesn't work." alert="Note"  icon="svg-warning" color="yellow" %}
+{% include alert.html content="Some USB TTL adapters label TX and RX pins the other way around: try to swap them if the connection doesn't work." alert="Note"  icon="svg-warning" color="yellow" %}

 ## Root procedure